Our success story

 - January 2012: Werkstatt N project, a prize awarded by the Rat für nachhaltige Entwicklung (The German Council for Sustainable Development)

-- commended as a model project in the Global Compact Cities Programme of the United Nations (2008): “Global Compact Announcement”
+commended as a model project in the Global Compact Cities Programme of the United Nations (2008): “Global Compact Announcement”.To the project

 Umbau & Ko